kurtlindberg/leafwaxtools/leapfrogs_module5-8.md

 # Hands on exercise

-LinkedEarth LeapFROGS
+LinkedEarth LeapFROGS\n
-Module 5: Using GitHub for your research
+Module 5: Using GitHub for your research\n
 Link: https://linked.earth/LeapFROGS/module5

 1. **DONE**: Create a repository for your project.
 Make sure you choose and appropriate license and add a README.md file.
 To be able to complete the full exercise, the repository should be kept public.